gnugat/gnugat.github.io/_carew/posts/2014-07-02-learn-sf2-bundles-part-3.md

-I'm only putting these links because I like how they explain how Symfony2 works behind the hood, but I wouldn't apply them in a real world application as it makes too much fuss to no avail (that's my umble opinion anyway).
+I'm only putting these links because I like how they explain how Symfony2 works behind the hood, but I wouldn't apply them in a real world application as it makes too much fuss to no avail (that's my humble opinion anyway).